zqz979/Flight-Delay-Prediction/README.md

 # Flight-Delay-Prediction

 ## Instructions for Use
+### For all options these steps will need to be taken
+* Unzip data.zip
+* Dependencies will need to be installed.
+For example, yfinance is likely not yet installed
+* Change the path of files such as data.csv to match your file system
 ### Option 1 (recommended)
 * Fork the repository from https://github.com/zqz979/Flight-Delay-Prediction
-* Unzip data.zip
-* Run in Visual Studio Code
 ### Option 2
 * Upload utils.py to the Colab file system
 * Upload data to the Colab file system
-* Dependencies will need to be installed.
-For example, yfinance is likely not yet installed.
-* Run any notebook
 ### Option 3
 * Copy paste everything from utils.py into a notebook
 * Change syntax to avoid errors (i.e., remove "import utils", and "utils.*")
-* Run the notebook